-Thieves have stolen hanging baskets from a community garden in Padiham that was celebrating its 10th anniversary.
+Hanging baskets stolen from community garden celebrating its 10th birthday

 She said: "I went down to water them and discovered that three of the four baskets had been stolen.